 The only trouble is, their customers have not.
 Nope siree, not really – consumers have only given the impression that they do.
 Because buyers, after the heat & dust has settled, follow one thing: Their heart.
 Their motivations.

 You would argue that every marketer knows that.
-That what is AIDA model, implicitly, based on the very essence, which is true.
-What not every marketer acknowledges, however, is that the funnel hasn’t undergone much change since Elmo’s trend-bucking revelation 1898.
+That is what is the AIDA model is, implicitly, based on the very essence, which is true.
+What not every marketer acknowledges, however, is that the funnel hasn’t undergone much change since Elmo’s trend-bucking revelation in 1898.
 It’s 2020.

 If we haven’t tried to reboot the funnel for a new age, or – the elephant in the room moment - haven’t dared to look a legacy in the eye, we haven’t been responsive and response-able enough.

 Here's How AIDA Marketing Funnel Model Looks From an Online POV and an Offline Perspective

 The lens of motivation – and incentives that give it form and shape - gives us a refreshingly innovative lever to at least consider a tweak, if not an overhaul, to the legacy of AIDA.

 How can we arrest the goldfish ATTENTION (A) span in a sea of distraction for a second longer?
 Is it possible to INTEREST (I) potential customers with something that resonates with them at a deeper level?
 What will it take to evoke DESIRE (D) that’s irresistible?
 Finally, is there a clever-er way to stir ACTION (A) in those final, ‘it-could-go-either-way’ moments that keep most marketers awake at night?
 Let’s find out with a motivation-first reboot.